jyyulab/scMINER/docs/docs/MICA.md

 # Clustering Analysis with MICA
 {:.no_toc}
 MICA(Mutual Information based Clustering Analysis) is a nonlinear clustering analysis tool designed for scRNA-seq data.
-To install MIE (Mutual inforamtion estimator for distance matrix generation, module required for MICA) and MICA, please refer our [MIE](https://github.com/jyyulab/MIE) and [MICA](https://github.com/jyyulab/MICA) github page.
+Here we provide a user guide to perform MICA clustering on both local node or LSF platform.
+To install, please infer our [MICA](https://github.com/jyyulab/MICA) github page.
 {: .fs-6 .fw-300 }

 ## Table of contents